ashikahmad/AKAttributeKit/README.md

 Below is some TODOs that I have plan to implement.
 New ideas and/or help on current tasks are most welcome :D

-- [ ] For common tags with (almost) obvius choices make parameter optional.
+- [ ] For common tags with (almost) obvious choices make parameter optional.
   - [x] underline
   - [x] italic
   - [x] Strike through